apache/whimsy/DOCKER.md

 It can be tested with:
 `tools/testmail.rb <userid>`

-[Note that Whimsy does not generally send emails unless it detects that it is the active server.]

 Known not to work (ToDos)
 -------------------------

 * Board agenda web socket (used to communicate updates from the server to browsers)
 * Automatic restarting of passenger based tools when source code changes are made.
+Just restart the server instead: `apachectl restart`.

 Uninstallation procedures
 -------------------------

 * Exit out of any running containers
-* Remove the entire directory created as step 1 of the installation instructions.
+* Remove the entire directory structure created as step 1 of the installation instructions.
 * `docker image rm whimsy-web`
 * `docker image prune -f`